RebelGuy/chat-mate/projects/server/readme.md

 Important: The application scope is hardcoded in `TwurpleAuthProvider.ts` at the moment.
 Making any changes to the scope will require that you delete the single row in the `twitch_auth` table and follow the steps above to repeat the initial authentication process.

 # .env
 Define a `debug.env` and `release.env` file that sets the following environment variables, one per line, in the format `KEY=value`.
-The `template.env` file can be used as a template.
+The `template.env` file can be used as a template. **On Azure, these variables must be set manually in the app service's configuration.**

 The following environment variables must be set in the `.env` file:
 - `PORT`: Which port the server should run on.